e-choness/learning-cmake/README.md

 - After `<library-name>` we can declare `STATIC`, `SHARED` or `MODULE` as library property. `STATIC` is built by default.
 - `target_link_library(<executable-name> <library-name>)` will link the library to the executable.
 Before `<library-name>` it can be declared as `PUBLIC` OR `PRIVATE`.

+## Add Subdirectory

+One thing that came up with `add_subdirectory` to organize the projects is always trying to include headers. `target_include_directory` can help locate library header files.
+VS Code still mark inline errors for including headers.
+If CMake compiles and builds the project without problem, it's safe to ignore IDE errors.

 ## :memo: Useful Commands

 ### :bell: Basics